Disney+: 2020s

 On December 6, 2023, Disney added a Hulu content hub to Disney+ as a beta for U.S. Disney Bundle subscribers, in a similar manner to the Star content hub used internationally.
 In March 2024, Disney+ debuted an updated teal logo design, which Jess Weatherbed at The Verge believed was preparation for the service's integration with Hulu.
 The new animated logo for the streamer to serve as its splash screen and to open original series and films was also revealed that same month, with a short orchestral theme composed by Ludwig Göransson.
 The interface was also updated to match the new teal color scheme, which was dubbed "Aurora" as an homage to Princess Aurora from Sleeping Beauty (1959).

 On March 27, 2024, the Hulu content hub officially exited beta.
 On June 26, 2024, content from the separate Star+ service began to be integrated into Disney+ in Latin America, ahead of its discontinuation the following month.
 On July 25, 2024, Disney announced a partnership with Warner Bros.
 Discovery to offer Disney+, Hulu and Max as a bundle in the United States.

 After a woman died in a Disney Springs restaurant, Disney argued that if a user signs up for a Disney+ subscription or a free trial, the user permanently relinquishes their right to a jury trial in any disputes with the company.

 On October 22, 2024, following a similar move by Netflix and Spotify, Disney discontinued support for billing Disney+ and Hulu subscriptions via the App Store on iOS platforms, citing Apple's revenue sharing rules for in-app purchases.

-In August 2025, Disney announced plans to fully merge Hulu into an updated version of the Disney+ platform in 2026, although the two services will remain separate subscriptions.
+In August 2025, Disney announced plans to fully merge Hulu into an updated version of the Disney+ platform in 2026, although the two services would remain separate subscriptions.
 In addition, it was announced that Hulu would replace Star as its general entertainment brand for international markets; the rebranding took effect on October 8, 2025, which was accompanied by an update to the Disney+ user interface with a focus on recommendations and more visual content.
+However, in May 2026, Disney announced that there were no plans to shut down the separate Hulu app.

+In late March 2026, Disney+ announced plans to launch an advertisement-supported subscription tier for their Australian and New Zealand markets.